Jon Bramnick: New Jersey Assembly

-Following the appointment of Tom Kean, Jr. to the State Senate, a vacancy opened up in the 21st District's Assembly delegation.
-Bramnick won the most ballots of a vote by members of the Essex, Morris, Somerset, and Union county Republican committee persons of the district beating former Assemblyman James J. Barry, Jr., Millburn mayor Thomas McDermott, and Warren Township Planning Board chairman Dan Gallic.
-In December 2005 he was appointed Assistant Minority Whip of the Assembly for the 2006–2008 term.
+Following the appointment of Tom Kean Jr. to the State Senate, a vacancy opened up in the 21st District's Assembly delegation.
+Bramnick won the most ballots of a vote by members of the Essex, Morris, Somerset, and Union county Republican committee persons of the district beating former Assemblyman James J. Barry Jr., Millburn mayor Thomas McDermott, and Warren Township Planning Board chairman Dan Gallic.
+In December 2005, he was appointed Assistant Minority Whip of the Assembly for the 2006–2008 term.
 In June 2007, Bramnick was selected as the Minority Whip, succeeding Francis J. Blee.
 In November 2009, he was elected as the Republican Conference Leader, the second-highest leadership position in the Republican caucus.
 In the Assembly, he has served as Vice Chair of the Legislative Services Commission.

 After the death of Assembly Republican Leader Alex DeCroce in January 2012, the Assembly Republican caucus chose Bramnick as its new leader.
 Bramnick has been honored with the 2013 Governor Meyner Award from the Bar Association and the 2011 Legislator of the Year award from the Chamber of Commerce.
 He was named 2013 Legislator of the Year by the New Jersey Conference of Mayors and was honored at Rider University for his dedication to New Jersey politics and public service.
 On January 3, 2017, Bramnick announced that he would not run for New Jersey governor in 2017, as he was seen as a potential frontrunner for the Republican gubernatorial nomination.

-In 2019, Bramnick voted for gun control measures backed by Democratic representatives in the state legislature.

 Committee assignments

-Committee assignments for the 2022—23 Legislative Session session are:
+Committee assignments for the 2024—2025 Legislative Session are: